 - Can the COVID vaccine delay your period?
 Experts address the rumors swirling social media

 Okay, first and foremost, what actually is a vaccine passport?
 Well, if you've traveled internationally in the past or even simply enrolled in a new school, you've likely had to provide some official record of immunizations against various diseases.
 The present-day COVID vaccine "passport" is exactly that, simply a way to present proof—whether physical or digital—that you've received vaccination against the coronavirus.

-The vaccine passport isn't a "get out of COVID jail free" card, however—even if you have vaccination against COVID-19 and physical proof of it, you should still be adhering to health guidelines including mask wearing, social distancing, and hand hygiene.
+The vaccine passport isn't a "get out of COVID jail free" card, however—even if you have a vaccination against COVID-19 and physical proof of it, you should still be adhering to health guidelines including mask-wearing, social distancing, and hand hygiene.
 A pandemic's still happening, people!

 It is also not considered an "immunity pass," as research surrounding herd immunity is occurring as we speak.
-For that reason, Excelsior Pass is only valid for 180 days, upon which you can redownload it.
+For that reason, some vaccine passports like New York State's Excelsior Pass are only valid for a set amount of time, upon which you can redownload it.

-Shapps clarified that the U.K. vaccine passport will be "the NHS app that is used for people when they book appointments with the NHS and so on, to be able to show you've had a vaccine or that you've had testing."
-It will not be the NHS COVID app, which is currently used for contract-tracing purposes and to gain access to venues like restaurants and bars.
-Instead, it is the NHS smartphone app that folks have been using to book appointments with their general practitioners.
+Shapps clarified that the U.K. vaccine passport is "the NHS app that is used for people when they book appointments with the NHS and so on, to be able to show you've had a vaccine or that you've had testing."

 He continued: “I'm working internationally with partners across the world to make sure that system can be internationally recognized.”

 How to get the EU vaccine passport: